Above Header

 Overview

-The Licensing Division of the Martin County Building Department enforces contractor compliance with State of Florida Statues and local county regulation.
+The Licensing Division of the Martin County Building Department enforces contractor compliance in accordance with State of Florida statutes and Martin County regulations.
 All Martin County contractors are required to be licensed and insured.

 Why Hire a Licensed Contractor?